The Aphasia Software Finder

 The Aphasia Software Finder team

 The original idea came from Nicole Campbell, a Trustee of The Tavistock Trust for Aphasia, and a key member of the team since the website’s inception.
 Dr Brian Petheram, IT and aphasia specialist, from the Speech & Language Therapy Research Unit in Bristol was crucial to the original design of the website, as well as its continuing development.
-Sarah Woodward (Independent Speech and Language Therapist who specialises in aphasia and computer therapy) analyses all the software and has been involved with the development of the website from the beginning.
-Her wide experience is invaluable.
-Also joining the team is Dr Abi Roper*, Speech and Language Therapist, Technologist and Research Fellow, City, University of London.
+Joining the team is Dr Abi Roper*, Speech and Language Therapist, Technologist and Research Fellow, City, University of London.
+Kathy Cann, Clinical Lead for Communication, County Durham and Darlington NHS Trust; Support Co-ordinator for NETA [North East Trust for Aphasia] joined the ASF team as a Consultant in 2021.

 Circle Interactive helped develop the current website, which they host and maintain.

 The Tavistock Trust for Aphasia and the ASF team would like to thank Mrs Charmaine Mallinckrodt and the Eranda Rothschild Foundation for their generous support for this project.

 The team would also like to thank the people with aphasia and to other researchers who gave us feedback and advice during the development of this resource, including Linda Worrall, Speakeasy, Dyscover, Tanya Rose, Rebecca Palmer and Bristol Area Stroke Foundation.